-The legal team at Kelly & Associates handles slip and fall accident cases just like yours.
+The legal team at Michael Kelly handles slip and fall accident cases just like yours.
 When you work with us, we will create an individualized approach to your case that is customized to meet your needs and wishes.

 Quality client service is of the utmost importance to us.
 We believe in providing legal services that are convenient and efficient.
 You’ll never feel ignored or unimportant as a client at our firm.

 The benefit of a contingency fee agreement is twofold.
 First, you don’t pay anything out of pocket to get started.
 Second, all of the risk is on your lawyer.
-When Kelly & Associates accepts your claim, you can have confidence that we believe it’s a strong one.
+When Michael Kelly accepts your claim, you can have confidence that we believe it’s a strong one.